perthpk/perthpk.github.io/index.md

 permalink: /
 hero-image: /images/2016finalclass/poserclimbup.jpg
 hero-style: "height: 65vh;"
-hero-text: ENJOY MOVEMENT
+hero-text:
 ---

-# Test Site - live is [perthparkour.com](http://www.perthparkour.com/home)
+# Find your passion for Parkour

 Find your passion for Parkour by joining in classes, workshops and other training sessions with the Perth Parkour community.
 To register for a Saturday class please buy a ticket from [Eventbrite](https://www.eventbrite.com.au/o/perth-parkour-inc-8630642536)